adback-anti-adblock-solution/adback-drupal/adback_solution_to_adblock/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 With AdBack, access analytics about adblocker users, address them personalized messages, propose alternative solutions to advertising (video, survey).

 == Description ==

 AdBack is a professional solution that analyzes your Internet audience using adblockers.
 It collects, decrypts and alerts you about the evolution of this audience.
 It allows you to react, to inform and monetize this specific audience.

 By installing AdBack, you’ll have access to a highly technological tool which is not detected by adblockers, to real-time informations, to a maximized and constantly evolving script and also to a wide range of solutions to dialogue with the adblocker user audience.

 AdBack is for every content publisher who wants to understand and monetize its adblocked audience: media websites, regional magazines, bloggers who want to take an audit on their website, verify in real-time that adblocker users don’t impact the conversion rate and utilize tools to generate leads specifically on this audience.

-AdBack proposes a very easy ready-to-use solution for all the WordPress website owners.
-It allows you to use AdBack’s solution directly from the WordPress interface where the main data are displayed.
+AdBack proposes a very easy ready-to-use solution for all the Drupal website owners.
+It allows you to use AdBack’s solution directly from the Drupal interface where the main data are displayed.
 You can also access at every moment all the detailed statistics on the AdBack dashboard.

 Find loads of statistics about the adblockers with AdBack:
 - The number of activations/deactivations